Course - Plant Ecology - BI3036

 Course content

-The course covers plant ecology on advanced level.
-The course deals with plant's life history and functional traits, demography, and interactions between plants, between plants and animals and between plants and the remaining ecosystem.
+The course covers plant ecology at an advanced level.
+The course deals with plant life history and functional traits, demography, and interactions between plants, between plants and animals, and between plants and the remaining ecosystem.

 Learning outcome